Create Arrays of Random Numbers

 You can use the

-arrays of random integer values that have no repeated values.
-For
+double array of random integer values that have no repeated

 r4 = randperm(15,5);

-r4is a 1-by-5 array containing randomly selected integer values on the closed interval, [1, 15].
+r4is a 1-by-5 array containing integers randomly selected from the range [1, 15].
 Unlike

 randi, which can return an array containing repeated values, the array returned by